ErfanRasti/arch-setup/docs/07_application_and_package_managers/application_and_package_managers.md

 ### Possibly missing hardware

 These warnings at `pacman` update are not that serious.
-You can ignoore it or you can remove them by installing `linux-firmware-qlogic`; but I recommend to don't install it.
+You can ignoore it or you can remove them by installing `linux-firmware-qlogic`; but I recommend ignoring it.

 **References:**